jaaamesey/run-with-worker/README.md

 `import.meta.url` is a string that identifies where a module file actually lives at runtime.
 This must be provided through `_$trustedScriptUrl` for things like function calls to work correctly.
 If your build setup doesn't support `import.meta.url`, you may need to replace it with some equivalent, or make sure ESM is enabled.

-Code you want to run only in the Worker needs to be put inside an exported function, e.g. `runTask()`. **Make sure you trust whatever modules you provide in the dependency array, as any *top-level* code there will run on *both* the main thread and the Worker.** For code from known URLs or strings, you should be able to make use of `import()` or `eval()` inside the worker function itself anyway.
+Code you want to run only in the Worker needs to be put inside an exported function, e.g. `runTask()`. **Make sure you trust whatever modules you provide in the dependency array, as any *top-level* code there will run on *both* the main thread and the Worker.** For code from known URLs or strings, you should be able to make use of `import()` or `eval()` inside the worker function instead.